 Pennsylvania TANF

-Pennsylvania TANF provides very low-income families with temporary financial assistance to help pay for food, shelter, utilities, and other expenses.
+Pennsylvania TANF provides very low-income families with temporary cash assistance to help cover basic living expenses such as food, shelter, and utilities.

 Families who are eligible for TANF in Pennsylvania are categorically eligible to receive medical assistance through the state’s Medicaid program.

-As a condition of eligibility, you are required to complete and sign an agreement to engage in work activities that will lead to employment, unless otherwise exempt.
+As a condition of eligibility, cash assistance recipients who aren’t exempt must complete and sign an agreement to engage in work activities designed to lead to employment.

 FAQ